-National Instrument 52-110 Audit Committee ("52-110") has outlined certain aspects of audit committee responsibility and the Audit Committee understands the importance of the responsibilities described in 52-110 and intends to be in compliance with such responsibilities.
+National Instrument 52-110 Audit Committees of the Canadian Securities Administrators ("52-110") has outlined certain aspects of audit committee responsibility and the Audit Committee understands the importance of the responsibilities described in 52-110 and intends to be in compliance with such responsibilities.
 One such responsibility relates to the implementation of procedures for addressing complaints regarding questionable accounting or auditing matters.